-Recently a fellow metal-head shared one of the Blackwater Park songs; it’s been ages since I heard this album.
-Music has this ability to bring back memories.
+Recently a fellow metal-head shared Blackwater Park songs; it’s been ages since I heard this album.
+Music has this uncanny ability to bring back memories.
 In my case, decade old vivid images from heavy metal pubs, long distance motorcycling and even longer days dedicated to embedded engineering.

-Had once motorcycled six hours straight to see Opeth live, at this college town in a little known part of the world.
-Crowd simply exploded to the opening riffs of “Bleak”, a ferocity matched only by Åkerfeldt’s own growls.
+I had to once motorcycle six hours straight to see Opeth live, to this college town in a little known part of the world.
+Crowd simply exploded to the opening riffs of “Bleak”, ferocity matched only by Åkerfeldt’s own growls.

-After all these years, listening to them again made me realize, these Swedes orchestrate all those vibrant influences more elegantly than most genre specialists themselves do.
+After all these years, listening to them again made me realize, these Swedes sort of orchestrate all those vibrant influences more elegantly than most genre specialists themselves do.